-The project description contained in Chapter 2 is organized from north to south and divided into seven geographic areas: Bakersfield, Edison, Keene (including the César E. Chávez National Monument Design Option (CCNM Design Option)3 and the Refined CCNM Design Option4), Tehachapi, Mojave, Lancaster, and Palmdale.
+The project description contained in Chapter 2 is organized from north to south and divided into seven geographic areas: Bakersfield, Edison, Keene (including the César E. Chávez National Monument Design Option (CCNM Design Option)2 and the Refined CCNM Design Option3), Tehachapi, Mojave, Lancaster, and Palmdale.
 In Chapter 3, information flows in the following geographic and project order: north to south for alignment alternatives and their corresponding station alternatives, followed by the Light Maintenance Facility/Maintenance-of-Way Facility (LMF/MOWF) alternatives.
 The project section would include one MOWF and two MOWF siding facilities.
 An LMF site in the Antelope Valley is being evaluated and would allow independent utility of the Bakersfield to Palmdale Project Section.
-The alternative alignments (Alternatives 1, 2, 3, and 55).
+Alternatively, an LMF site is being evaluated in the Los Angeles to Anaheim Project Section that would service the Bakersfield to Palmdale Project Section.
+The alternative alignments considered for the Bakersfield to Palmdale Project Section include four alternative alignments (Alternatives 1, 2, 3, and 55).

 The project vicinities used for description and illustration of the affected environment and impacts center around the cities of Bakersfield, Tehachapi, Lancaster, and Palmdale.
-Analysts used smaller geographic areas, such as around the proposed LMF/MOWF sites or the communities of Edison, Keene, and Rosamond, to evaluate the design options within the Bakersfield to Palmdale corridor at a more detailed scale.
-The Bakersfield Station analyses have been incorporated by reference into this EIR/EIS, with summaries provided based on complete analyses prepared for the Fresno to Bakersfield Section Final Supplemental EIR (F Street Station) (Authority 2018a) and the Fresno to Bakersfield Section: Locally Generated Alternative Final Supplemental EIS (Authority 2019).
+Analysts used smaller geographic areas, such as around the proposed LMF/MOWF or the communities of Edison, Keene, and Rosamond, to evaluate the design options within the Bakersfield to Palmdale corridor at a more detailed scale.
+The Bakersfield Station analyses have been incorporated by reference into this EIR/EIS, with summaries provided based on complete analyses prepared for the Fresno to Bakersfield Section Final Supplemental EIR (F Street Station) (Authority 2018a) and Fresno to Bakersfield Section: Locally Generated Alternative Final Supplemental EIS (Authority 2019).
 The impacts analyses for the alignment from the F Street Station to Oswell Street are also incorporated by reference, with summaries of the analysis for this area included in applicable sections and chapters of this EIR/EIS.
-The Palmdale Station is included in the
+The Palmdale Station is included in the Bakersfield to Palmdale Project Section footprint, and the station-area analyses have been incorporated by addressed in Chapter 3 includes the following sections.